7Ji/7ji.github.io/docs/_posts/scripting/2024-09-29-bash-logging-with-funcname-lineno.md

 categories: scripting
 ---

+**Updated on 2024-12-27: I've written an improved way of logging without the need of `eval` calls and it's recommend to read the [new blog post](../../12/27/bash-logging-improved.html)**

 When writing some lengthy bash script, one might want the script to log with function name and line number so it would be easy to trace some error-prone logics in the future, like how you would use `__FUNCTION__` and `__LINE__` macros in C projects compiled with GCC.

 Luckily there're `$FUNCNAME` and `$LINENO` built-in variables.
 So you could write your logging statement like this: